Easiest Drop Biscuits with a simple prep “secret”—just a bowl and spoon needed. Hot, buttery, and flaky, they melt in your mouth fresh from the oven!

 Instructions

-• PREP: Adjust the rack to the middle position in the oven and preheat to 450 degrees F (232 degrees C).
-Line a large sheet pan with parchment paper or a silpat liner.
-OR generously butter a large cast iron (oven safe) skillet.
-Melt butter in microwave and set aside to cool for 3-4 minutes.
+• Adjust the rack to the middle position in the oven and preheat to 450°F (232°C).
+Line a large sheet pan with parchment paper or a silicone liner.
+Or generously butter a large cast-iron (oven-safe) skillet.
+Melt butter in microwave and set aside to cool for 3–4 minutes.

-• BUTTER & BUTTERMILK: Pour the cold, straight from the fridge buttermilk into the melted butter.
-Stir with a spoon until small clumps of butter forms.
-Set aside for now.
+• Pour the cold, straight from the fridge buttermilk into the melted butter.
+Stir with a spoon until small clumps of butter form.
+Set aside.

-• DRY INGREDIENTS: In a large bowl, whisk together the flour, baking powder, sugar, and salt.
+• In a large bowl, whisk together the flour, baking powder, sugar, and salt.
 Make a well in the center and use a spatula to scrape every bit of the butter-buttermilk mixture from the spoon and bowl into the dry ingredients.
 Use a wooden spoon to mix the dough together just until ingredients are incorporated.
-Don't over mix.
+Don’t overmix.

-• DROP BISCUITS: Lightly spritz a 1/4 cup (66g) measuring cup and scoop up the batter into the measuring cup and then drop onto the prepared sheet pan.
-Repeat with all the batter, leaving 1-1/2 inches of space in between each biscuit.
+• Lightly spritz a 1/4 cup (66g) measuring cup and scoop the batter into the measuring cup and drop onto the prepared sheet pan.
+Repeat with all the batter, leaving 1-1/2 inches of space between each biscuit.
 Place in the fridge for 10 minutes.

-• BAKE: Bake biscuits for 12-15 minutes or until tops and bottoms are a light golden brown and when tapped on the top it sounds hollow.
+• Bake biscuits for 12–15 minutes or until tops and bottoms are a light golden brown and when tapped on the top it sounds hollow.
 Pull from the oven and immediately use a pastry brush to brush on melted butter if using.
 A sprinkle of salt is also nice!
-Let stand on sheet pan for 5 minutes (steam will finishing cooking the inside) and then transfer to a wire cooling rack.
-Enjoy warm -- these are best the same day they're made!
-Spread on softened butter and jam or honey -- however you like your biscuits!
+Let stand on sheet pan for 5 minutes (steam will finish cooking the inside), then transfer to a wire cooling rack.
+Enjoy warm—these are best the same day!
+Spread on softened butter and jam or honey—however you like your biscuits!

 Video